Tornado outbreak of April 25–28, 2024: Marietta–Dickson–Baum, Oklahoma

 NEXRAD radar scan of the Marietta, Oklahoma EF4 tornado.

-Beyond this point, the tornado moved over generally wooden terrain, uprooting or snapping dozens of trees before turning north-northeastward again.
+Beyond this point, the tornado moved over generally wooded terrain, uprooting or snapping dozens of trees before turning north-northeastward again.
 It continued to cause EF0-EF1 damage to trees along with EF0 damage to a barn as it paralleled and then crossed SH-32.
 EF0 tree damage continued as the tornado crossed SH-77S twice as it moved through the southern part of Lake Murray State Park near the dam.
-The tornado then caused EF1 damage after crossing southeastern part of Lake Murray, significantly damaging a mobile home, destroying a barn, and snapping trees and power poles as it approached and crossed into Carter County.
-The tornado then reached EF2 strength as it approached US 70, destroying a mobile home, and damaging trees and power poles.
+The tornado then caused EF1 damage after crossing the southeastern part of Lake Murray, significantly damaging a mobile home, destroying a barn, and snapping trees and power poles as it approached and crossed into Carter County.
+The tornado then reached EF2 strength as it approached US 70, destroying a mobile home and damaging trees and power poles.
 The tornado then weakened back to high-end EF1 strength as it crossed over US 70 and continued northeast, mostly causing tree damage, although one mobile home did sustain minor roof damage.
 It further weakened to EF0 strength as it approached and passed through Dickson with damage limited to trees.
-North of Dickson, the tornado quickly reached high-end EF1 intensity again, ripping off part the roof of a home, heavily damaging an outbuilding, rolling a mobile home, and snapping trees.
+North of Dickson, the tornado quickly reached high-end EF1 intensity again, ripping off part of the roof of a home, heavily damaging an outbuilding, rolling a mobile home, and snapping trees.
 The tornado continued to cause EF0-EF1 tree damage and leaned a power pole as it passed through Baum before dissipating along US 177.

 Through its 25-minute lifespan, the tornado traveled 26.8 mi, had a peak width of 900 yd, killed one person, injured six others, and caused $151 million in damages.
 This tornado caused the first EF4 damage recorded in the state of Oklahoma since May 9, 2016.